Articles on Talmidaism Theology

 At the graveside, a short prayer and the mourners’ prayer is recited, a short address or eulogy for the dead is delivered, and then the coffin is lowered into the grave.

 After the coffin has been lowered into the grave, the mourners throw a handful of soil mixed with red ochre, as a symbol of the earth from which we have come (Gen 2:7).
-This is a reflection of an extremely ancient custom; it was thought that man was called ‘adam’ because of the red (adom) soil from which he was made.
+This is a reflection of an extremely ancient custom; it was thought that humans were called ‘adam’ because of the red (adom) soil from which humans was made.
 Once the grave is closed, the dirge singer sings Ps 91.

 Before leaving the cemetery, it is customary for all those present to wash their hands.
 In Jewish cemeteries, facilities are made available for this purpose.